Preview new light artwork Giny Vos

 Especially for the film and music theater LantarenVenster, visual artist Giny Vos has commissioned the CBK Rotterdam to design a light artwork, Light Gig.
 The monumental installation can be seen from the Otto Reuchlinweg.
 On 15 September 2014, the first public preview of the new work will take place during the closing of the 24 Hour Culture event.

-Light Gig refers to the Muybridge horse from 1878.
-The British Muybridge built a zoopraxiscope: a round in which he had the animal run around and photographed.
+Light Gig refers to Muybridge's horse from 1878.
+The Briton Muybridge built a zoopraxiscope: a round in which he let the animal run around and photographed it.
 This resulted in individual photos and the illusion of moving images.
-Muybridge was an immigrant in America, a Brit of Dutch descent, who helped to develop the great American art form, cinema.
-Such a tribute fits a film house, but the Wilhelmina Pier is also a good place for an ode to an immigrant, since this location was a departure point for the Holland-America line in the nineteenth and twentieth centuries.
+Muybridge was an immigrant in America, a Brit of Dutch descent, who helped develop the great American art form, cinema.
+Such a tribute is appropriate for a movie house, but the Wilhelminapier is also a good place for an ode to an immigrant, as this location was a departure point for the Holland-America line in the nineteenth and twentieth centuries.

 With Light Gig the cinematic dimension is revealed that lies in the metropolitanism of the Wilhelmina Pier.
 The work of art is made up of LEDs with extra strong crystals, so that it does not appear to be behind the window, but on it, and has a fierceness and speed with which it not only gives the building a different look but also changes the appearance of the street and of the pier .